FrontEndFoxes/curriculum/workshops/vue/minis/mini2.md

 </ul>
 ```

 Now if you try to add a fox to Favorites you will see the foxes in the grid again!
-But we have one issue: deleting a dog will cause a bunch of errors in console.
+But we have one issue: deleting a fox will cause a bunch of errors in console.
 The reason is we don't have a `removeFave` method inside the `Fox.vue` and it knows nothing about `index` as well.

 Instead of using the method, we will add an _event emitter_ to the `delete` button inside the Fox component.